Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Taping or recording of sexual activity;

-â—Ź Going beyond the boundaries of consent to sexual activity (e.g., letting your friends
+â—Ź Going beyond the boundaries of consent to sexual activity (e.g., letting your friends hide to watch you engaging in sexual activity);Engaging in voyeurism;

 â—Ź Knowingly transmitting an STI, STD, venereal disease, or HIV to another person;